-BluePump Spare Parts
+BluePump items & Spare Parts

-The BluePump is very reliable and therefore it does not need spare parts all the time.
-We advise a service visit every year by a qualified local Pump Mechanic to check on all nuts & Bolts and the Pumping System.
+Nevertheless, we advise a service visit every year by a qualified local Pump Mechanic to check on all nuts & Bolts and the Pumping System.

 Spares are available from your local country dealer, or from a BluePump NGO partner, or directly from Boode B.V.
 We are known for a quick end quality service because we know that pumps need to work, every day.

-On the front side of the BluePump you will find in the cap 4 small holes, here you can attach with rivets your own project info or any message or advertisement that you may like.
+On the front side of the BluePump, you will find in the cap 4 small holes, here you can attach with rivets your own project info or any message or advertisement that you may like.
 You can order an aluminum plate with 4 holes and rivets for that purpose when you buy your BluePump.

-In the technical drawing below you find a list of all current parts of the BluePump model 2018.
+In the technical drawing below you find a list of all current parts of the BluePump model 2019.
 In case you have an older type, don't worry, all new parts are compatible with the older parts.

 From time to time we improve BluePump parts or add new parts, based on feedback from the field.
 Over the last years some of the main improvements are:

 - #3 The Conical Seat Socket; the conical seat is now pre-glued inside a special longer socket, which is pre-glued to a screen pipe.